isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 - Residential accommodation, e.g. own/shared residence, rented residence (please note minimum rental period regulations for <a href="https://www.ura.gov.sg/Corporate/Property/Residential/Short-Term-Accommodation" target="_blank">Private Property</a> and <a href="https://www.hdb.gov.sg/residential/renting-a-flat/renting-from-the-open-market/regulations-for-renting-out-your-flat" target="_blank">HDB flat / Bedroom</a>); or
 - Non-residential accommodation, such as hotel or serviced apartment in this <a href="https://sha.org.sg/hotel-accommodation" target="_blank">non-exhaustive list</a>.
 Before booking, travellers should confirm that the accommodation allows guests who are self-isolating whilst awaiting their on-arrival COVID-19 Polymerase Chain Reaction (PCR) test result.

-<p style=" margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[Advisory for travellers self-isolating with household members]</b> Travellers may serve self-isolation at their residence with other household members, regardless of vaccination status or travel history.
-However, travellers residing with unvaccinated vulnerable household members, are strongly encouraged to serve their self-isolation in a room and minimise contact.
-If this is not feasible, travellers are advised to consider alternative accommodation.</p><p style=" margin-top:10px; margin-bottom:0px; line-height:1.5;">Travellers should designate a specific bathroom to be used by themselves.
+<p style=" margin-top:10px; margin-bottom:0px; line-height:1.5;">Travellers may serve self-isolation at their residence with other household members, regardless of vaccination status or travel history.
+However, travellers residing with unvaccinated vulnerable household members, are strongly encouraged to serve their self-isolation in isolation in a room and minimise contact.
+If this is not feasible, travellers are advised to consider alternative accommodation.</p>
+<p style=" margin-top:10px; margin-bottom:0px; line-height:1.5;">Travellers should designate a specific bathroom to be used by themselves.
 If a bathroom has to be shared, the following actions are suggested:</p>
 <ol style="margin-top:0px; list-style-type: lower-roman;">
 		      <li style=" margin-top:10px; margin-bottom:0px;  line-height:1.5;">Lower the lid before flushing the toilet;</li>
 		       <li style=" margin-top:10px; margin-bottom:0px;  line-height:1.5;">Clean and disinfect contact surfaces after each use; and</li>